fluentCODE/ScrawlBacklog/README.md

-# ScrawlIssues
+# Scrawl Backlog
-Issue Tracker for Scrawl by fluentCODE
+The managed backlog for Scrawl by fluentCODE

-This repository exists solely to track issues users have encountered with Scrawl.
-For more information on Scrawl check out [https://fluentco.de](https://fluentco.de) -- Thanks!
+We are making our backlog public here to make it easier to get user feedback on new/upcoming issues. **Please do not submit issues directly to this repo**.
+Create an Issue on https://github.com/fluentCODE/ScrawlIssues and if we accept it as a future feature we will enter it into the backlog.

+For more information on Scrawl, checkout our website at [https://fluentco.de/](https://fluentco.de) and sign up for our mailing list.

 You can also follow us on Twitter: